dav-oss/Algorithms/README.md

 B-tree is a special type of self-balancing search tree in which each node can contain more than one key and can have more than two children.
 It is a generalized form of the binary search tree.

 It is also known as a height-balanced m-way tree.

+### Insertion into a B-tree

+Inserting an element on a B-tree consists of two events: searching the appropriate node to insert the element and splitting the node if required.Insertion operation always takes place in the bottom-up approach.